 Step Two: Create Momentum

 Launch a pilot effort to improve performance in one key area.
-See EDF's 5 Principles for Greener Freight and our Green Freight case studies for examples of successful Green Freight projects.
-Track the results of your pilot efforts and communicate the benefits to increase internal visibility about the strong value of green freight initiatives.
+See EDF's Green Freight Handbook and Green Freight case studies for examples of successful Green Freight projects.
+Track the results of your pilot efforts and communicate the benefits to increase internal visibility about the strong value of Green Freight initiatives.

 Step Three: Accelerate Performance